-I am a PhD student in the Logic and Philosophy of Science department at the University of California, Irvine.
-Before that I was an MA student in Philosophy at the University of Wisconsin, Milwaukee, and before that I earned a BA in Philosophy from Northwestern University.
+I am a PhD candidate in the Logic and Philosophy of Science department at the University of California, Irvine.
+Before that I was an MA student in Philosophy at the University of Wisconsin, Milwaukee, and before that I completed a BA in Philosophy at Northwestern University.

-I work primarily in formal epistemology and mathematical logic.
-In particular, I am interested in computable analysis (especially measure theory) and algorithmic randomness.
+I work primarily in Bayesian epistemology / statistics and mathematical logic, especially the theory of computation.
+In particular, I am interested in computable analysis (especially computable measure theory and functional analysis) and algorithmic randomness.
 I believe these fields can provide a means for Bayesian epistemology to describe more “realistic” agents while retaining a general, unified perspective on epistemology.

 Contact